 Track weekly.
 Check your DM-to-click rate every week.
 If trigger volume is low, test a new caption CTA.
 If click rate is low, test new message copy.

-An Instagram auto DM is a direct message sent automatically when a user takes a specific action, commenting a keyword, replying to a Story, following your account, mentioning you, clicking an ad, or sending a DM keyword.
+An Instagram auto DM is a direct message sent automatically when a user takes a specific action (commenting a keyword, replying to a Story, mentioning your account, clicking an ad, sending a DM keyword, or commenting during a Live).
 The message fires within seconds of the trigger, with no manual input.
 Auto DM tools like Inrō send through Meta's official API, which keeps the account safe and compliant with Instagram's terms of service.

-Yes, if you use Meta-approved tools like Inrō that operate through Instagram's official API.
+Yes, when you use Meta-approved tools like Inrō that operate through Instagram's official API.
 Third-party tools that bypass the API are against Instagram's terms and risk account suspension.

-Auto DM responds to specific actions a user takes — commenting a keyword, replying to a Story, following your account.
+Auto DM responds to specific actions a user takes.
 The user triggers the message themselves, making it relevant and expected.
 Spam is unsolicited messages sent to people who have shown no interest.

 Yes.
 In Inrō you can write any message, add dynamic personalisation (first name, context), include links, set up multi-step sequences, and branch the flow based on user responses.